zachleat/zachleat.com/_posts/2022-06-14-esm-import-transformer.md

 * [Source code on GitHub](https://github.com/zachleat/esm-import-transformer)

 This is useful when you want to use the same input source JavaScript code to run in both a server context and a client context, without making huge modifications to the code!
+It could also be used as a build-time workaround for import maps until [browser support improves](https://caniuse.com/import-maps).

 _Practically speaking, I used this in a [couple places](https://twitter.com/zachleat/status/1534205971807064071) to implement the SSR examples for [`<is-land>`](https://github.com/11ty/is-land)._